Rpc

 field is used by the AimRT framework to select the RPC backend, and the{{path}}

-field can be used for custom behaviors by different backends;AIMRT_RPC_CONTEXT_KEY_SERIALIZATION_TYPE: Used to set the serialization type of the message, which must be a type supported by the registered type support;
+field can be used for backend-specific behaviors;AIMRT_RPC_CONTEXT_KEY_SERIALIZATION_TYPE: used to set the serialization type of the message; it must be one of the types supported in the registered type support;

 On the Client side, Context

-is mainly used to pass special information to the AimRT framework and RPC backend when making RPC calls.
-The following points should be noted when using it:
+is mainly used to pass special information to the AimRT framework and the RPC backend when invoking an RPC.
+The following points should be noted:

-Developers can directly construct an instance of the
+Developers can directly construct an instance of type

 Context

-type and are responsible for its lifecycle;Only Client-type ctx can be passed to Client-side RPC call methods;
+and manage its lifecycle themselves;Only a Client-type ctx can be passed to the Client-side RPC invocation method;

 Each